-The Poem “Make it Snow” is one of the many traditions that England has with it.
+The Poem “A Visit from St Nicholas” is one of the many Christmas traditional poems that I just love.
 Written in 1823 by the amazing Clement Clarke Moore, it was an instant success and is still used as the entry to most Christmas stories.
 How much of it do you actually know?
 Here is your chance to read the entire poem and allow yourself enjoy the time of year.

 Twas the night before Christmas, when all through the house

 Not a creature was stirring, not even a mouse.